DjangoGirls/tutorial/en/intro_to_command_line/README.md

 <!--sec data-title="Prompt: Windows" data-id="windows_prompt2" data-collapse=true ces-->

-On Windows, it's a `>` sign, like this:
+On Windows, you probably see a `>`, like this:

 {% filename %}command-line{% endfilename %}
 ```
 >
 ```

+Take a look at the Linux section just above now -- you'll see something more like that when you get to PythonAnywhere later in the tutorial.

 <!--endsec-->

-Each command will be prepended by this sign and one space, but you don't have to type it.
+Each command will be prepended by a `$` or `>` and one space, but you should not type it.
 Your computer will do it for you. :)

 > Just a small note: in your case there may be something like `C:\Users\ola>` or `Olas-MacBook-Air:~ ola$` before the prompt sign, and this is 100% OK.